 Kids FormOur number one priority with kids is to keep them all safe.
 With that in mind, children who will be attending Kids Church (church term: Sunday School) need to be signed in when you arrive at the church.
-Sign-in kiosks can be found in both the North Foyer and South Foyer.
+The sign-in kiosk is found in the North Foyer, right by the Connect Center.
 You’ll need to let us know about allergies, medical conditions, and other important information.
 (If you want a head start on sign-in, just click the “Kids Form” button above.)

 As a rule, the kids get dismissed to Sunday School pretty much right after the music ends.
 We have trained teachers for every age from newborns up to 12 years old.
 The kids are grouped according to age to keep the content relevant, so you can rest assured they’re having fun and learning.
 To find where to take them, be sure to pick up the brochure, “Sunday School – What You Need to Know” when you sign your child in.
 It includes a map of the Sunday School classrooms.